DanGoss4394/react-todo-client/README.md

 - Add a delete all todos button
   - Only appear when at least 2 todos aare marked complete
   - It will delete all the todos that are marked complete
+- Possibly work on something for handling the edit and delete UX for slow internet.